Total solar eclipse completes path across America

 "Put down your smartphone and experience this one emotionally, psychologically, physically, rather than just through the screen," advised prominent US astrophysicist Neil DeGrasse Tyson.

-In downtown Charleston, the last point in the path of totality, crowds of tourists - some in special eclipse T-shirts and star-printed trousers - made their way to the bustling East Coast city's storied waterfront to stake out a prime spot.
+In downtown Charleston, the last point in the path of totality, crowds of tourists - some in special eclipse T-shirts and star-printed trousers - had staked out prime spots on the bustling city's storied waterfront.

-"It is very exciting," said Kwayera Davis, 34, an adjunct professor at the College of Charleston who was setting up telescopes in a waterfront park.
-"Here we will get to see it because we are off on the water, with the shadow going off into the Atlantic."
+"It is very exciting," said Kwayera Davis, 34, an adjunct professor at the College of Charleston who set up viewing telescopes.

-One bar had installed outdoor speakers which blasted Bonnie Tyler's mega-hit "Total Eclipse of the Heart" - which she was to sing on a cruise ship on Monday.
+One bar had installed outdoor speakers which blasted Bonnie Tyler's mega-hit "Total Eclipse of the Heart" - which she also performed live on a cruise ship on Monday.

-"I am really pumped up about it," said t-shirt vendor Jan Dahouas, who is from Atlanta, Georgia.
-"I hear it is supposed to be really moving."

-President Donald Trump was expected to watch the partial eclipse from the White House with his wife Melania, his office said.

-Many people who have seen eclipses in the past describe the experience as an emotional one, as the sky goes black, birds return to their nests and the air chills.
+Many eclipse-watchers are overcome by emotion as the sky goes black, birds return to their nests and the air chills.

 "It is such an incredible, sensory-overload kind of event," eclipse-chaser Fred Espenak, a retired NASA astrophysicist, told AFP of the first total solar eclipse he saw in the United States back in 1970.